DPS superintendent says substitute teachers will be getting paid double if teachers strike

 Here's Superintendent Cordova's response:

-@TooDopeTeachers asked,"ask her why she does not believe that Professional Development Units should not be base building.
+@TooDopeTeachers wrote, "Ask her why she does not believe that Professional Development Units should not be base building.
 And ask her how she feels having to handle these negotiations in the wake of her predecessor’s decision to pass this dispute on to her."

 Superintendent Cordova had this response: